How Much Should Parents Borrow for College?

+This question is uppermost in the minds of many parents now as they complete the FAFSA and await the receipt of financial aid award letters to their college-bound students.
 In some cases they will be saddened to see that the amount of aid awarded is not sufficient to fully cover the costs of attending a coveted college.
 They then wrangle with the internal struggle of what to do next.
 Should they take on PLUS loans from the federal government, refinance the house, or borrow against a retirement account to come up with the extra money?

 Often it is a balancing act between taking care of the entire family, supporting one student in college and preparing for their own future.